- Hits: 4427

 In later life he became clerk of works for Sandwell Borough Council and performed the same function for the Party during the course of the building of its new premises, the Key Books and later also the Star Club in Essex Street, Birmingham.

-Alex served on the Midlands Party District Committee for 12 years and was a municipal candidate for the Party; he died in July 1991.
+Alex served on the Midlands Party District Committee and its Secretariat for 12 years and was a municipal candidate for the Party; the picture is from when he stood as a local election candidate for the City Council in Weoley ward.
+He died in July 1991.